 - Location: Oxfordshire

-We are currently engaged with a wide range of build projects ranging from the £450 million Westgate retail development, historical building works within the world famous Oxford Colleges, refurbishment of tower block accommodation through to small and large scale domestic works.
-We are fully committed to creating a sustainable model for Local Authority Building Control (LABC) and you could be part of this exciting new journey.
+We are currently engaged with a wide range of build projects, including the £450 million Westgate retail development, numerous historical building works within the world famous Oxford Colleges and an extensive variety of developments ranging consisting of small and large scale domestic works and you could be part of this process.

 Oxford City Council prides itself on delivering high quality, cost effective public services.
 Oxford is a world class city and the Council has high aspirations for its services and employees.
 We are a multi award winning Council and in 2015 we secured Champion IiP status along with Overall IiP Employer of the Year 2015, demonstrating our commitment to our employees and their wellbeing.
 We also scooped the Association of Public Sector Excellence Council of the Year award in 2015 and the Municipal Journal Best Achieving Council prize in 2014.

 With over 1,200 staff dedicated to delivering the best service possible to our communities now is a truly exciting time to be working in Local Government.
 We are all about going above and beyond to improve outcomes for local people, and you might be surprised at the range and quality of services we provide.

 What we offer

 § 28 days holiday plus bank holidays (increases to 32 days after 5 years)

 § Local Government Pension Scheme